yuripilshikov/SphereShooter/README.md

 # SphereShooter
- A tutorial game project by bool
+ A tutorial game project by book.

+ Decided to promote this one to a full game.